 Back in a virtual reality where life is but a dream, more eager souls seek the unknown and the wonders yet to be behold.
 Back in a city rich and prosperous, drunk in light and justice.
 Deep in the cities that never age, doves hop around plucking the crumbs off the floor.
-An old happy woman feeds the doves while the birds sing.
-Children innocently prance around the playground, laughing.
-She crumbles bread into her palm then gently tosses them to the doves.
+An old happy woman fed the doves while the birds sang.
+Children innocently pranced around the playground, laughing.
+The elderly woman crumbled bread into her palm then gently tossed them to the doves.
 “Took you long enough.”
 She began as an elderly man approached her in the park.

 He sat beside her, knowing she knew why he was there.
 She continued feeding the doves while embracing the city that stood in front of them.
-The colors illuminating the changing sky.
-The laughter echoing throughout the corners of the coming night.
+Colors illuminated the changing sky.
+Laughter echoed throughout the corners of the coming night.
 “Beautiful sight.”
 He began.
 “It’s become too big to fail now.”
 She smirked.
 “Honestly woman, how long did you foresee this peace to last?”

 “So long as people fight to keep it alive.”
 The elderly woman replied.
 “I know that you know, you said it yourself in this very spot.
 We may have looked different but the message was all the same.
 He will always find a way to make his return.
 He’s done it before, let’s not forget.”
 She paused to admire the night.
 “As much as he or they or anyone try to upset the balance, tip the scale, watch the world burn.
 There will always be a counterpart to correct the mistake, they may not always be who you would expect, but they are there because you are there and I am here.”